MilanVS/MilanVS/README.md

 - 👋 Hi, I’m @MilanVS
 - 👀 I’m interested in learning new stuff.
-- 🌱 I’m currently learning Python.
-- 📫 How to reach me MilanVS#0001 on Discord or https://steamcommunity.com/id/milanvs.
+- 📫 How to reach me MilanVS#1650 on Discord or https://steamcommunity.com/id/milanvs.